todun/cap-stub-java/provider-stub/application/README.txt

 - xfabric.properties: environment-specific configuration file that contains properties that are specific to your Fabric interaction, such as the Fabric endpoint.

-The following are for local development only:
 - Launcher.java: this small class contains the main entry point for you to start your capability locally in your IDE.
 After you have configured the Fabric endpoint, simply run the main function to start an instance of your capability locally.

-- CapabilityInitializer.java: After you have your capability instance running locally, use this small utility to register it with the Fabric.
-It uses the properties in xfabric.properties and xmanager.properties to register your capability.
+(You do not need to start Launcher.java if you deploy your capability to a servlet engine like Tomcat that can communicate with the Fabric on a public interface.
+If your servlet engine does not run on a public interface, you must use the X.commerce Sync Bridge Client to communicate with the Fabric.)

+- TopicInfoUtility.java: You can use this utility to see which topics your capability should create and which ones it should subscribe to